Discretionary Assistance Fund: complaints

 What is a complaint?

-When you should complain?
+When should you complain?

 In line with our definition given above, complaints can be made if you are unhappy with our service or the way in which staff have treated you, for example because: